Biofeedback-Training from home

 eSense app from Mindfield

-The eSense comes with the eSense app which you can load for free in the in the Google Play Store (Android), in the Apple App Store (iOS) or the Amazon Appstore.
+The eSense comes with the eSense app which you can load for free in the in the Google Play Store (Android) or in the Apple App Store (iOS).
 The app contains a variety of functions for an effective biofeedback training in a modern design.
-Essential function are the display of the measured values app as bargraph and oscilloscope, a feedback by video, music, tones, vibration and new: by light via a bluetooth smart bulb.
+Essential function are the display of the measured values app as bargraph and oscilloscope, a feedback by video, music, tones, vibration and new: by light via a Bluetooth® smart bulb.

 Available in English, German, Spanish, French and Italian.

 Skin response in general

 Skin response, also known as galvanic skin response (GSR), electrodermal response (EDR) or skin conductance (SC) is a measurement method based on bio-electrical properties of the skin.
 The skin conductance depends on the activity of the sweat glands of the skin and reacts to the smallest changes, which we can’t detect as wet hands yet.
 The eSense Skin Response applies a very small, safe and unnoticeable electrical voltage, which results in an electrical current to the skin.
 Through the changes of this small current, we can measure the activity of the perspiration glands of the skin far below the threshold of self-perception.
 The higher the activity of the sweat glands, the more the skin gets wet and the better the current is conducted.
 As a result, the Skin Conductance rises.

 The Skin Response measures the Skin Conductance in Micro Siemens or µSiemens.
 Skin conductance is measured in µSiemens or symbolized as µS (where µ denotes a millionth and Siemens is the unit of conductance).
 “Skin resistance” is also a common term, simply denoting the inverse of conductance (1S = 1/Ω).